thiswillbeyourgithub/wdoc/scripts/NtfySummarizer/README.md

 ## Troubleshooting

 - Ensure that the `TOPICS` file is properly configured with your desired topic names.
 - Check that you have the necessary permissions to execute `script.sh`.
+In my case I had to modify `/lib/systemd/system/ntfy-client.service` to change `User=` and `Group=` to my own username instead of `ntfy`, otherwise I had '`Permission denied`.
 - Verify that the wdoc library is correctly installed and configured in your Python environment.

 For more information on ntfy.sh usage, visit the [ntfy.sh documentation](https://ntfy.sh/docs/).